Predictive modelling for the management of outpatient no-shows at Manchester University NHS Foundation Trust

 Throughout this process, we are collaborating with our Public and Community Involvement & Engagement (PCIE) panel.
 In our discussion sessions with the panel, we will explore the panel’s views of outpatient no-shows and predictive modelling, we will co-interpret the findings of the pre-implementation study, and we will co-design the post-implementation study.

-Before undertaking primary research, we completed a rapid systematic review of interventions aiming to reduce outpatient no-shows by using predictive models, examaning the effectiveness of these interventions, as well as the associated costs, acceptability to staff and patients, and effect on health inequities.
+Before undertaking primary research, we completed a rapid systematic review of interventions aiming to reduce outpatient no-shows by using predictive models, examining the effectiveness of these interventions, as well as the associated costs, acceptability to staff and patients, and effect on health inequities.
 This review found that several promising interventions can be used in combination with predictive models.
 Specifically, predictive model-based reminders and predictive model-based patient navigator phone calls are probably effective at reducing no-shows.
 However, it is uncertain whether predictive model-based overbooking is effective.
 Additionally, the researchers concluded that more evidence is needed regarding the cost-effectiveness, acceptability, and equity of all identified intervention.

 The full rapid systematic review is available from the Journal of the American Medical Informatics Association here.